ngs-docs/angus/jetstream/boot.md

 [![foo](images/login-8.thumb.png)(../_images/login-8.png)

-## Find the "Ubuntu 14.04.3" image, click on it
+## Find the "Ubuntu 16.04" image, click on it

-Enter "Ubuntu 14.04.3" into the search bar - make sure it's from March 22nd, 2017.
+Enter "Ubuntu 16.04" into the search bar - make sure it's from June 21st, 2017.

 [![foo](images/login-9.thumb.png)(../_images/login-9.png)

 ## Name it something simple and select 'm1.medium'

-Change the name after what we're doing - "UCSC workshop", for example, but it doesn't matter -- and select 'm1.medium'.
+Change the name after what we're doing - "workshop tutorial", for example, but it doesn't matter -- and select 'm1.medium'.

 [![foo](images/login-10.thumb.png)(../_images/login-10.png)